The hottest NFL coaching candidates: Don't rule out Josh McDaniels

 Mike Kafka, quarterbacks coach, Kansas City Chiefs.
 People love Reid guys, and for good reason.
 Kafka is 31 and a real long-range prospect.

 Sean Ryan, quarterbacks coach, Houston Texans.
-Ryan will probably have to go somewhere to be a playcalling coordinator before he can jump up to the top job, but he interviewed for a coordinator job in Cleveland last year and should get looks this year as well.
+Ryan probably will have to go somewhere to be a playcalling coordinator before he can jump up to the top job, but he interviewed for a coordinator job in Cleveland last year and should get looks this year as well.

 Byron Leftwich, offensive coordinator, Arizona Cardinals.
 A well-regarded coaching prospect whose future in the business is likely tied to Josh Rosen's success.